kristopolous/quick-color/README.md

     > col2hsl goldenrod
     42.903 0.744 0.488

 Now I can click on the triplet number above and it will become part of the input.
-The type of the input is remembered, as you see, the input box now has the type of function, the output of the last one, and a replacement string, xxx selected.
+The type of the input is remembered, as you see, the input box now has the type of function, the output of the last one, and a replacement string, the LHS is selected (as the identity function).
 <br>
 <img src=http://i.imgur.com/sh5Gzol.png>